To identify offsets, parenthesis is used with the final report read by owners and the management team.

 Lowe’s is allowing a lower price contingent on early payment.
-So the business pays $1,582.18 and there is a credit posted to discounts for $24.09.
+Therefore, the business pays $1,582.18 and there is a credit posted to discounts for $24.09.

 Discounts related to purchases is a cost of sales type of account.
 Cost of sales is normally presented with debit values.

-So the best question is ‘Are discounts contra or atypical accounts?’
+This begs the question ‘Are discounts contra or atypical accounts?’
 Remember both are reported using parenthesis around the value because credit values are not the customary balance found in cost of sales accounts.
 Most accountants prefer the information as a contra account.
-I personally believe discounts should be a primary account in cost of sales.
-This is because discounts is not a function of purchases but a function of available capital to pay early.
+The author’s opinion is that discounts should be a primary account (atypical) in cost of sales.
+This is because discounts are not a function of purchases but a function of available capital to pay early.

 When discounts are used as a contra account the presentation format looks like this:

 Net Materials 1,582.18

 Notice that discounts offset (contra) purchases of materials.
 Whereas a primary account (atypical) and a function of available working capital the presentation format looks like this: